TransitNow/voice-assistant-shortcut-wearos/readme.md

 ```
 ## How to install
 ### Install this app (voice app shortcut) and Google Assistant Go 2.8
-- Install this apk (see Release page)
+- Install this apk from the [release page](https://github.com/TransitNow/voice-assistant-shortcut-wearos/releases)
 - Install [Google Assistant Go 2.8](https://www.apkmirror.com/apk/google-inc/google-assistant-go/google-assistant-go-2-8-0-release/) for this app to work properly.
 - Enable all permissions.
 Go to Settings -> Applications -> Google Assistant Go -> Permissions -> Enable all permissions, allow system overlay as well.